DalyaG/Sphinx185/README.md

 [Problem 185 from Project Euler](https://projecteuler.net/problem=185)
 as a case study.

+## How to use this for YOUR next project

 You can start your onboarding with sphinx by browsing [the documentation of this repository](https://dalyag.github.io/Sphinx185/index.html),